StreetMesh/.github/README.md

 This world is **spatialized**: it is a vast place to be explored, in which places of interest have permanent locations.

-This world is an visual adaptation of the information systems we have today: websites of all kinds make their homes here.
+This world translates the information systems we have today into richly visual environments: websites of all kinds make their homes here.

 ## The Street